comododragon/sdx-ocl-profcounter/README.md

 The ```include/common.h``` header is distributed under the GPL-3.0 licence.
 See the following repo for details: https://github.com/comododragon/commonh

+The BFS example kernel is adapted from the Rodinia Benchmark Suite (https://rodinia.cs.virginia.edu/doku.php), therefore it holds the Rodinia licence.

 ## Usage Introduction

-This repository provides a functional example project of ProfCounter.
+This repository provides a functional example project of ProfCounter at folder ***base***.
 It consists of two kernels:

 * ***src/probe.cl:*** a very simple kernel that perform some logic at certain times:
 ```